Entrees > Mushroom Recipes > Double Mushroom Burgers >

 1 egg, beaten

-1/4 C breadcrumbs (or more if needed)
+1/4 C breadcrumbs (use more if needed)

 Either fry, broil or grill the patties until the meat is no longer pink.